xyproto/orbiton/README.md

 * Want to quickly convert Markdown to HTML?
 Try `o filename.md`, press `ctrl-space` twice and quit with `ctrl-q`.
 * The default syntax highlighting theme aims to be as pretty as possible with less than 16 colors, but it mainly aims for clarity.
 It should be easy to spot a keyword, number, string or a stray parenthesis.
 * Press `ctrl-space` or `ctrl-t` to toggle the check mark in `- [ ] TODO item` boxes in Markdown.
-* Orbiton is written mostly in Orbiton, with some use of NeoVim for the initial development.
+* Orbiton is written almost exclusively in Orbiton, with some use of NeoVim for the initial development.
 * Can load, edit and save gzipped text files or man pages that ends with a `.gz` extension.
 * Can organize imports, for Java and for Kotlin, when formatting code with `ctrl-w`.
 * Has a built-in spellchecker (press `ctrl-f` and then `t` to search for a typo, `ctrl-n` for next match and then `ctrl-a` to add it and `ctrl-i` to ignore it).